 As of July 1st 2013, Disability Services became the ACCESS and Accommodation Office.
-The new name is intended to reflect the mission of the office which is to improve the accessibility of Mercer University Programs, Services and Facilities for persons with disabilities and ensure institutional compliance with the Amercians with Disabilities Act (ADAAA) and Section 504 of the Rehabilitation Act (504).
-The office provides Accessibility, Consultation, Collaboration, Education, Support and Services (ACCESS) and Accommodations to ensure non-discrimination and equal access to all programs and services for students and visitors with disabilities.
+The new name is intended to reflect the mission of the office which is to improve the accessibility of Mercer University programs, services and facilities for persons with disabilities and ensure institutional compliance with the Americans with Disabilities Act (ADAAA) and Section 504 of the Rehabilitation Act (504).
+The office provides Accessibility, Consultation, Collaboration, Education, Support and Services (ACCESS) and Accommodations to ensure non-discrimination and equal access to all programs and services for students, staff and visitors with disabilities.

-In this section, you will find an overview of the mission and procedures of the ACCESS and Accommodation Office.
-More detailed information regarding Student and Faculty Responsibilities may be found on the pages linked in the pink box on the left.
-A process overview chart, verification forms to be completed by a medical professional and accommodation request forms are linked in the blue box on the right.
+In this section, you will find an overview of the policies and procedures of the ACCESS and Accommodation Office.
+More detailed information regarding Student and Faculty Responsibilities may be found on the pages linked in the box on the left.
+A process overview chart, verification forms to be completed by a medical professional and accommodation request forms are linked in the box on the right.
 Contact information for the ACCESS Coordinator on each campus may be found on the Contact Us Page.
 On the Main Macon Campus, the ACCESS and Accommodation Office and the ADA/504 Coordinator's Office are located on the 3rd floor of the Connell Student Center near the elevator.